turnerluke/DS-toolbelt/README.md

 # DS-toolbelt
-A toolbelt of useful data science notebooks to reference at a later time.
+A repository of useful data science notebooks and cheatsheets to reference at a later time.